-These strategic themes have informed the master plan vision, as well as the planning, design, and development strategies and recommendations embodied in this document.
-This master plan provides a physical framework to support these themes.
+These strategic themes have informed the Master Plan Guidelines vision, as well as the planning, design, and development strategies and recommendations embodied in this document.
+These Guidelines provide a physical framework to support these themes.

-The campus has announced its intention to develop a new Strategic Plan for the coming 25th Anniversary in academic year 2019/20.
+The Campus has announced its intention to develop a new Strategic Plan for the coming 25th Anniversary in academic year 2019/20.